bwalzer4/Clustering/README.md

 ### K-Means

 K-means clustering algorithm is another unsupervised laearning approach that is nearly indentical to K-medoids, with the exception that the cluster centers are chosen using the mean of each cluster.
+Using the mean of the data points within a cluster to chose the centroid often results in the cluster center not being one of the data points from the data set.
+This can be problematic when working with categorical data as mean center may not make sense.
+Another difference between the two methods is the computational complexity.
+Since K-means uses a simple mean calculation to determine the center of the cluster it requires much less computation time than K-medoids, which has to perform the PAM algorithm to determine cluster centers.

+### Image Compression Results

+Three images of varying sizes were chosen to compare performance on each method.
+Each image is shown below.